 Easy access to services and assistance

-- Combined circulation/reserves/research help services at the ASK US desk – sign out laptops and library materials in one place!
+- Combined circulation/reserves/research help services at the ASK US desk – sign out library materials in one place!

 - computer lab and silent study designated times/spaces